Arctvrvs/64-bit-CPU/docs/decoder8w.md

 ## Function

 `decoder8w` accepts eight instruction words accompanied by their program counters.
 For each instruction it outputs decoded register indices, immediate values and type information.
-This initial version supports a minimal subset of RV64I required for early testing.
+The decoder now handles basic loads, stores, jumps and branches by generating I‑, S‑, B‑ and J‑type immediates.
+It remains a simplified model but is sufficient for unit tests that exercise memory operations and control flow.

 A small Python helper class `Decoder8W` mirrors the RTL decoder.
 It extracts the same register fields and immediates so unit tests can verify